top of page

 Ear

-During a Tympa appointment your clinician will be able to assess your ears, and if wax is present, gently remove it with microsuction.
-Microsuction is the gold standard of wax removal and is considered safer than other methods such as irrigation.
-Once wax has been removed a hearing screening can be performed.
-This will identify whether you have a level of hearing loss.
-If you do have a hearing loss your clinician may refer you to an audiologist for further investigation.
-However, in many cases, the initial problem could’ve simply been down to the presence of ear wax itself.
+During a Tympa appointment your clinician will be able to access your ears, and if wax is present, gently remove it with micro suction.
+Micro suction is the gold standard of wax removal and is considered safer than other methods such as irrigation.
+Once wax has been removed a hearing screening can be performed. this will identify whether you have a level of hearing loss.
+If you have an hearing loss your clinician may refer you to an audiologist for further investigation.
+However in many cases the initial problem could of simply been down to the presence of ear wax itself.

 bottom of page